nationalarchives/miiify/README.md

 Miiify is an experimental W3C annotation server that is based on the [Web Annotation Protocol](https://www.w3.org/TR/annotation-protocol/).

 Rather than rely on running a centralised infrastructure, Miiify adopts a distributed approach to collaboration using a peer review process facilitated on GitHub.
 Each user interacts with their own instance of Miiify using a web interface that supports annotating content such as images.
 Contributions are then submitted back to the main GitHub repository through a pull request.
+A simple example annotation app is available [here](https://github.com/jptmoore/miiifyapp).

 The rest of the documentation here describes the backend component of the stack which is useful for those building their own annotation interfaces.